knative/docs/docs/eventing/experimental-features.md

 name: my-channel
 ```

-Thanks to this feature you can let Knative resolve the full `APIVersion` and further upgrades/deprecations/removals of the referred CRD won't affect your resources.
+With this feature you can allow Knative to resolve the full `APIVersion` and further upgrades, deprecations and removals of the referred CRD without affecting existing resources.

+!!! note
-Note: At the moment this feature is implemented only for `Subscription.Spec.Subscriber.Ref`, in future other usages of `KReference` will support it.
+    At the moment this feature is implemented only for `Subscription.Spec.Subscriber.Ref`.